mcclaskey/batch_fslstats/README.md

 ### 1. Install WSL2 if you are on a PC

-This can be done on a mac or linux, but I originally set this up for us to use on our PCs via WSL.
+FSL requires a linux/unix machine.
+If you are on a PC you will need to set up a windows subsystem for linux (WSL) to do this.
 See Microsoft’s website for how to do this.
 As of the time of this writing, the website can be found [here](https://learn.microsoft.com/en-us/windows/wsl/install).

 > [!IMPORTANT]
 > If you are working on a WSL but the .nii files to process are on your Windows machine, ensure that you mount the correct drives to the WSL so that you can access your files.

+### 2. Install FSL

 > [!NOTE]
-> If you've set up a  new WSL2, it will not have git.
-Follow [these instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to install git if you need it.
-In this example I am using an ubuntu in WSL so i just typed `sudo apt install git-all` in the WSL2 Ubuntu terminal and entered my password when prompted.

-### 2. Install FSL
+> I know from my colleagues here at MUSC that FSL also works inside [PyDesigner via NeuroDock](https://pydesigner.readthedocs.io/en/latest/index.html), which uses Docker Desktop.
+However, one of the first steps in installing Docker Desktop and PyDesigner is installing WSL2, so I just skipped the extra Docker steps.
+But if you have FSL already installed on some unix/linux machine, then feel free to use that instead.

 Open a shell/command window/terminal and type the following command into it:
 ```
 fsl